MiguelAlonsoLazcano/IntroductionToPointers/readme.md

 * Systax is different than a variable
     *   int *p [ &\<variable> | dinamyc_memory ]

-A pointer can hold adress of :
+A pointer can hold address of :
 * variable
 * pointer
 * object